exelix11/SwitchThemeInjector/CustomLayouts.md

         x Scale: p
         y Scale: p
     B_Hit
-        width/height: devide default by RootPane scale (Controls the 'cursor snap area'.
-Must be the right size to prevent the cursor from skipping an icon) x+y Scale: set it to the opposite of the width/height change (eg. width 264->132: scale 1->2) (controls the touch area)
+        x/y Scale: devide default by by RootPane scale (controls the touch area) width/height: multiply default by RootPane scale (Controls the 'cursor snap area'.
+Must be the right size to prevent the cursor from skipping an icon)

-RdtBtnFullLauncher
-    ?Don't think you have to change anything here

 ```
 As examples for 8.0-Compatible layouts you can use the layouts that have "Ready8X" flag from the layouts folder of the injector